kadena-io/pact/docs/pacts.md

 - pact ID

-- last-yielded values
+- last-yielded values (in public only)

 - overall activity status (to prevent dupe execution etc: `(NEW|ACTIVE|DONE)`)

-- Previous-step-capability access requires retreival of previously-validated signature public keys by step
+- Public previous-step-capability access requires retreival by step index of previously-validated signature public keys.

-- Failure cascading is messaging-initiated and therefore forgeable.
-Entity signatures could be enforced to at least ensure the right entity sent the failure.
-Some internal state must be maintained, ie a `inFailure` flag, which is ignored in public application.
-Unsure if yield should function in reverse.
+- Failure cascading and private yield values are messaging-borne and therefore forgeable.
+  Entity signatures should be enforced to at least ensure the right entity sent the failure.

-- entity name as a Maybe, which doubles as a "is-private"
+- entity name as a Maybe, which doubles as a "is-public".

 Reconciling public and private
 ---

-Rollback and entity selection are unfortunately in syntax which will have to go.
-Public needs no special meta-programming or other magic, which might indicate a private-oriented syntax, with entity and rollback as special forms.
+Rollback and entity selection are in syntax.
+Public needs no special meta-programming, which might indicate a private-oriented syntax, with entity and rollback as special forms.

 Public therefore could be as simple as: